Anna 'Chickadee' Cardwell Celebrates Kids' Graduations Amid Chemo

 Earlier this month, the mom of two took to Instagram to fill fans in on her treatment and offer a glimpse into her fight.

-"Well going on to round 3 of chemo.this yesterday it was pretty good day but did get a little and Cracker Barrel was good going down but not up 😂 but over all it’s going good and chemo is working we come to find so things are looking good 😇😁😁🙏," she captioned the post.
+"Well going on to round 3 of chemo.
+Yesterday it was pretty good day but did get a little and Cracker Barrel was good going down but not up 😂 but over all it’s going good and chemo is working we come to find so things are looking good 😇😁😁🙏," she captioned the post.

 While Anna's latest update was a positive one, Mama June confirmed she and her daughter have had difficult conversations amid her "rare and aggressive," life-threatening illness.